bytex-solutions/snamp/docs/installation.md

 ## System requirements
 Environment:
-* Java SE Runtime Environment 7.
-Recommended JVMs
+* Java SE Runtime Environment 7/8.
+Recommended JVMs:
     * OpenJDK
     * Oracle JRE
 * The `JAVA_HOME` environment variable must be set to the directory where the Java runtime is installed